trywilco/heroku-buildpack-awscli/README.md

 Heroku buildpack for the AWS CLI
 ================================

+This is a forked version to avoid AWS CLI crash (https://github.com/heroku/heroku-buildpack-awscli/issues/19)

 This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) that allows one to run AWS CLI in a dyno alongside application code.